Gh0stAn0n/analyzer/README.md

 ![pic](https://user-images.githubusercontent.com/102325071/199018360-a9922f2d-2106-44d3-a99d-ea9233c0eb67.png)

--h (stand for help) for more flags options.
+-h (stand for help) for more info about the flags options.

--I (stand for Info) for more info about the script.
+-i (stand for info) for more info about the script.

 ### Download